jezbold/novad/README.md

 # novad
-for the development of #novad community guidelines
+for the development of #novad community